 On the Track of the Next Antibiotic

-Last year, Florida Southern’s Department of Biology was one of a select number of schools invited to participate in Yale University’s Small World Initiative, a program that endeavors to discover new antibiotics needed to combat the growing problem of infections resistant to long-used antibiotics.
+Florida Southern’s Department of Biology was one of a select number of schools invited to participate in the Tiny Earth Network, a program that endeavors to discover new antibiotics needed to combat the growing problem of infections resistant to long-used antibiotics.
 FSC biology students cultivated bacteria from soil samples and noted which ones showed potential for producing compounds that would kill other bacteria.

-A conversation between FSC Assistant Professor of Biology Brittany Gasper, who was overseeing the Small World research, and Assistant Professor of Chemistry Deborah Bromfield Lee prompted Dr. Lee to take the research to the next level.
+A conversation between FSC Assistant Professor of Biology Brittany Gasper, who was overseeing the Tiny Earth Network research, and Assistant Professor of Chemistry Deborah Bromfield Lee prompted Dr. Lee to take the research to the next level.
 Why not try to isolate and identify the compounds that have antibacterial properties?

 Dr. Lee is a specialist in organic chemistry, the branch that works on complex carbon-based compounds found in life forms, and she recruited students Lauren Harris and Suzanne Wilson to assist her in the research project.
 The task has not been simple or easy.
 The different compounds, known as metabolites, produced by the bacteria, first had to be purified.